EmmanuelOsaea/Comprehensive-Technical-Documentation-As-A-Junior-Automation-Engineer/README.md

 # Solution 4: Flaky Test in CI
 Research on what causes test to pass on my local machine but fail in my ci pipeline and make corrections needed.
 # Solution 5: Script Throws Exception
+Research on what "NullPointerException" means then identify what causes it to appear when attempting to access a web element.